 PROTECTING THE VULNERABLE

-Campaign efforts led by ACLU-NM focus on the Restricted Housing Act legislation.
-In 2019, they were successful in passing the bill that prohibits the use of solitary confinement for those under 18, pregnant individuals, and people living with serious mental illness.
-It also requires jail and prison officials to collect data on who is housed in segregation and why.
+Campaign efforts led by ACLU-NM have focused on the passage of the Restricted Housing Act legislation.
+In 2019, they were successful in passing the bill that prohibits the use of solitary confinement for those under 18 and pregnant individuals, while restricting the use of solitary confinement for people living with serious mental illness.

 MAJOR IMPACT FOR MINORS

-Campaign efforts led by the ACLU-NV Ending solitary confinement in Nevada have been successful in limiting the practice of solitary in juvenile facilities and within the Department of Corrections.
-The current focus is ensuring that Senate Bill 402 is properly implemented while we study and evaluate the use of solitary confinement in local adult facilities to evaluate whether legislative and/or regulatory changes are necessary.
+Campaign efforts led by the ACLU-NV Ending solitary confinement in Nevada have been successful in limiting the practice of solitary in juvenile facilities, and within the Department of Corrections.
+They are currently working to expand the law to local facilities.

 SOLIDARITY NOT SOLITARY

-Campaign efforts led by the Pennsylvania Campaign for Alternatives to Isolated Confinement (CAIC) are focused on ending solitary confinement in Pennsylvania state prisons and jails, centering survivors of solitary confinement and their families in community-led campaigns.
-The campaign will continue to support and strengthen HB 1581, and to raise public awareness of the devastating harms of solitary confinement and these other forms of state violence.
+Campaign efforts led by the Pennsylvania Campaign for Alternatives to Isolated Confinement (CAIC) are focused on ending solitary confinement in Pennsylvania state prisons and jails, centering survivors of solitary confinement and their families in community-led campaigns, like #solidaritynotsolitary.

-Campaign efforts led by the Close High Side Campaign are focused on shutting down Rhode Island’s most restrictive facility, the High Security Center, also known as High Side.
-Based on available data and interviews with incarcerated individuals, that approximately 120 prisoners, or five percent of RIDOC’s population, are in solitary—including disciplinary and administrative confinement—on any given day.
+Campaign efforts led by the Close High Side Campaign are focused on shutting down Rhode Island’s most restrictive facility, the High Security Center, also known as High Side, which is one of the most expensive prisons to run in the US.
+Approximately 120 prisoners, or 5% of RIDOC’s population, are in solitary—including disciplinary and administrative confinement.